Antipsychotic Prescribing

 1. Can you describe the symptoms of schizophrenia?

-2. What are some conditions that antipsychotic drugs may be used for?
+2. What are some conditions for which antipsychotic drugs may be used?

 3. What are some precautions needed when using antipsychotic drugs to treat substance-induced psychotic disorders?